 - Consider alternatives to the use of pesticides such as covering or harvesting weeds, substitute vegetative growth, and manual weed control/moss removal. - Consider the use of soil amendments, such as compost, that are known to control some common diseases in plants, such as Pythium root rot, ashy stem blight, and parasitic nematodes.
-The following are three possible mechanisms for disease control by compost addition (USEPA publication 530-F-9-044): - Successful competition for nutrients by antibiotic production - Successful predation against pathogens by beneficial microorganism; and - o Activation of disease-resistant genes in plants by composts.

-Installing an amended soil/landscape system can preserve both the plant system and the soil system more effectively.
-This type of approach provides a soil/landscape system with adequate depth, permeability, and organic matter to sustain itself and continue working as an effective stormwater infiltration system and a sustainable nutrient cycle.

-- Once a pesticide is applied, its effectiveness should be evaluated for possible improvement.
-Records should be kept showing the applicability and inapplicability of the pesticides considered. - An annual evaluation procedure should be developed including a review of the effectiveness of pesticide applications, impact on buffers and sensitive areas (including potable wells), public concerns, and recent toxicological information on pesticides used/proposed for use.
-If individual or public potable wells are located in the proximity of commercial pesticide applications, contact the regional Ecology hydrogeologist to determine if additional pesticide application control measures are necessary. - Rinsate from equipment cleaning and/or triple-rinsing of pesticide containers should be used as product or recycled into product.
+The following are three possible mechanisms for disease control by compost addition (USEPA publication 530-F-9-044): - Successful competition for nutrients by antibiotic production - Successful predation against pathogens by beneficial microorganism; and - o Activation of disease-resistant genes in plants by composts. - Installing an amended soil/landscape system can preserve both the plant system and the soil system more effectively.
+This type of approach provides a soil/landscape system with adequate depth, permeability, and organic matter to sustain itself and continue working as an effective stormwater infiltration system and a sustainable nutrient cycle. - Once a pesticide is applied, evaluate its effectiveness for possible improvement.
+Records should be kept showing the effectiveness of the pesticides used. - Develop an annual evaluation procedure including a review of the effectiveness of pesticide applications, impact on buffers and sensitive areas (including potable wells), public concerns, and recent toxicological information on pesticides used/proposed for use.
+If individual or public potable wells are located in the proximity of commercial pesticide applications, contact the regional Ecology hydrogeologist to determine if additional pesticide application control measures are necessary.

+• Rinsate from equipment cleaning and/or triple-rinsing of pesticide containers should be used as product or recycled into product.

-For more information, contact the WSU Extension Home-Assist Program at (253) 445-4556; Bio-Integral Resource Center (BIRC), P.O.
-Box 7414, Berkeley, CA 94707; or Ecology to obtain "Hazardous Waste Pesticides" (publication No. 89-41); contact U.S. EPA to obtain a publication entitled "Suspended, Canceled and Restricted Pesticides" which lists all restricted pesticides and the specific uses that are allowed.
-Valuable information from these sources may also be available on the Internet.
+For more information, contact the Washington State University (WSU) Extension Home-Assist Program at 360-867-2151; Bio-Integral Resource Center (BIRC), P.O.
+Box 7414, Berkeley, CA 94707; or U.S. EPA to obtain a publication entitled "Suspended, Canceled and Restricted Pesticides" which lists all restricted pesticides and the specific uses that are allowed.